BDC Hamburger Icon

 Your best employees can leave at any moment.

 Because people at both companies are concerned about their job security and responsibilities, employees want to know what changes are coming and when.
 Legal regulations can make it difficult for executives to be transparent.
-Still, when management haphazardly says that “nothing will change” to keep employees motivated, trust will be damaged when things do, in fact, change.
+Still, when management haphazardly says “nothing will change” to keep employees motivated, trust will be damaged when things do, in fact, change.

 If employees are kept in the dark or lied to, even unintentionally, many will choose to leave.
 Mass talent departure is one reason M&A deals fail post-acquisition.